sntioudis/papreca/documentation/commands.md

 \subsection coverage_description Description

 Generates a file named "surface_coverage.log" in the current directory of the %PAPRECA run.
 The SurfaceCoverage file comprises 2 columns.
 The first column lists the time (in seconds) of a %PAPRECA step.
-The second column lists the surface coverage , i.e., the number of occupied sites divided by the total number of sites in the system.
+The second column lists the surface coverage, i.e., the number of occupied sites divided by the total number of sites in the system.
-Note that, the surface coverage is linked to the sticking coefficient of the deposition event (see \ref createDepo command).
+Note that, the surface coverage is linked to the sticking coefficient of the deposition event (see \ref createDepo).

 %PAPRECA will append to the SurfaceCoverage file every N steps.